Oda Nobunaga: Religion

 Nobunaga did not actively believe in any particular god or Buddha himself; according to Jesuit scholar Luís Fróis he told people there was no afterlife but he did not deny that he was an adherent of Hokke-shū, and it was common for him to pray for victory and to visit temples and shrines.
 He never denied or suppressed the beliefs of others for any reason, and was even willing to help and shelter them if they asked for help.
 Nobunaga rather respected them as long as they did not associate with the various daimyōs or meddle in politics like fixers, but rather devoted themselves to their main task as religious people.
-In fact, for temples and shrines that do not go beyond their main religious duties, he made donations, paid for repairs to facilities, and relieved them of their territories.
+In fact, for temples and shrines that did not go beyond their main religious duties, he made donations, paid for repairs to facilities, and relieved them of their territories.

 It is sometimes said that Nobunaga hated Buddhism because of his wars with Hongan-ji, his suppression of Ikkō-ikki, his fire attack against Mt.
 Hiei and his attacks on Mt.
 Kōya, but this appears to be a misconception.
 It is true that he showed no mercy, even to monks, but this was not because he hated Buddhism.
 There is a saying that if you kill a monk, you will be cursed for seven generations, but unlike most daimyōs of the time, Nobunaga simply did not have such a taboo.
 Nobunaga only fought Buddhist forces as thoroughly as he had fought other Sengoku Daimyōs, and while it is true that he killed thousands of monks and tens of thousands of believers, he never forbade their faith itself.
 Nobunaga would forgive them if they complied with his advice to surrender, but if they did not, he would send a large army to massacre them and try to suppress them through fear.